Stable hump-like Hall effect and non-coplanar spin textures in SrRuO$_3$ ultrathin film: acknowledgments

-X-ray scattering measurements were performed at Sector 33-BM-C of the Advanced Photon Source at Argonne National Laboratory.
-The samples were characterized at 30 K using a closed-cycle He cryostat (Displex).
-The crystal truncation rods were measured with a Pilatus 100K area detector at an x-ray energy at 21.0 keV.
+COBRA measurements were performed at Sector 33-ID-D of the Advanced Photon Source at Argonne National Laboratory.
+The samples were characterized at 30~K using a closed-cycle He cryostat (Displex).
+The crystal truncation rods (CTR) were measured with a Pilatus 100K area detector at an X-ray energy at 21.0~keV.
 The background were removed using the area detector.
-The crystal truncation rod (CTR) measurements were taken at 30 K in order to elucidate the detailed atomic structure of ultrathin SRO film.
+The CTR measurements were taken at 30~K in order to elucidate the detailed atomic structure of ultrathin SRO film.
 All the specular and off-specular CTR measurements were quantified using the COBRA method.
-The complex structure factors from measured CTR intensities were able to determine the electron density distribution with sub-Angstrom resolution using a Fourier transformation and iterative procedures. \textbf{First-principles calculations}
+The complex structure factors from measured CTR intensities were able to determine the electron density distribution with sub-Angstrom resolution using a Fourier transformation and iterative procedure~\cite{hua10}.
+Bulk SRO and thick SRO films grown on STO substrates at the room temperature or lower exhibit orthorhombic (a$^-$a$^-$c$^+$) or orthorhombic-like (monoclinic, a$^+$b$^-$c$^-$) structure, respectively, and the lack of cation-oxygen rumpling~\cite{koster12, jones08, gao16}.